fossasia/open-event-server/docs/general/api.md

 ### 3. Session

+Note: If the `microlocation` field of the session is null, the session is unscheduled in the event scheduler.

 | Field | Datatype | Requirement | Access |
 | --- | --- | --- | --- |
 |**id** | integer | Required | Public |